 Car battery dead?
 Make sure you know how to jump-start a car safely with jump leads or push start your car

-Most of us generally assume our car will start every time we need it but if it doesn’t, it’s often because the battery is flat.
 A car not starting because of a flat battery is more likely to happen in winter when cold temperatures take their toll, or after a period of inactivity.
-The telltale signs of a flat battery are something many of us have experienced; an engine struggling to start or simply a clicking sound from under the bonnet.
+The telltale signs of a flat battery are something many of us have experienced; an engine struggling to start, lights barely working or simply a clicking sound from under the bonnet.